edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         contents.push(contentTrimmed);
         sections.push({
           content,
-          tokens: 0,
+          tokens: encode(content).length
           embedding: [],
         });
       }
       // The rest of the function
     }

-We start with two parameters: an array of section paths and an OpenAI client.
+We start with a parameter: an array of section paths.
 We create a couple of empty arrays for storing information about our sections (which will later become ``Section`` objects in the database) and their contents.
 We iterate through the paths, loading each file to get its content.
-In the database we save the content as is, but when calling the embedding API, OpenAI suggests that all newlines should be replaced with a single space for the best results. ``contentTrimmed`` is the content with newlines replaced.
-We push that onto our ``contents`` array and the un-trimmed content onto ``sections``, along with a ``0`` for the token count and an empty array we will later replace with the actual embeddings.
+In the database we save the content as is, but when calling the embedding API, OpenAI suggests that all newlines should be replaced with a single space for the best results.
+``contentTrimmed`` is the content with newlines replaced.
+We push that onto our ``contents`` array and the un-trimmed content onto ``sections``, along with a token count obtained by calling the ``encode`` function imported from ``gpt-tokenizer`` and an empty array we will later replace with the actual embeddings.

 Onto the next bit!